Art as a Means for Exploring, Documenting and Learning from History

 Freedom from Fear

-the gondola trip over the river, in itself the cat sanctuary (although, I did not get to see too many cats) the smallpox hospital ruinsFDR Memorial and the Four Freedoms Park
+- the cat sanctuary (although, I did not get to see too many cats)

 …among others.

-The experience of visiting Roosevelt Island brought me face to face with history, and in so many ways.
+The experience of visiting Roosevelt Island brought me face-to-face with history, and in so many ways.
 Surrounding by so much history and by art capturing history, it is impossible not to feel humbled…and also inspired by FDR’s words.

-That said, I plan to visit again, and explore more of the island.
+That said, I plan to visit again and explore more of the island.
 For now, though, and as always, thanks for stopping by!